alexalemi/plaque/DEVLOG.md

 Decided to merge the ast branch to main and bump the minor version.

+Started on the api branch to make it easier for agents to "see" the notebook.
+Need to remove the data uri's from the api calls, unless requested.
+And the image filenames keep incrementing.

+Should also add to the README to document hte f strings as a way of doing formatted markdown.

 ## 2025-07-15

 Published on PyPI. `uv publish`.
 Also tried to fix the double formatting of the LaTeX.